 What’s your point?
 There were no elections with Nero.
 Nero killed his rivals.
 Still, Peter and Paul said, “Submit”.

 Even if the election was stolen, the perpetrators have a Judge.
 So do you, and He will hold all people accountable.
 God is on the throne, not us.

 The line seems to have gotten blurred in the United States today.
-We seem to think that the Constitutionals rights and individual freedoms we have mean that we have the authority and the mandate to bring about change in whatever way we can achieve it.
+We seem to think that Constitutionals rights and individual freedoms mean that we have the authority and the mandate to bring about change in whatever way we can achieve it.
 We seem to think it is “all on us” and that the world is counting on us to deliver what we think God wants to do.

 Those are dangerous thoughts.
 I think of David who hid in a cave and refused to take Saul’s life, even when he had multiple opportunities.
 Instead, he trusted God.
 It wasn’t for him to take matters into his own hands.

 I think of Daniel who served at the King’s pleasure.
 At the point where he was ordered to bow to the King as a god, Daniel stood.
 But otherwise, Daniel played by the rules of the King – so much that the King gave him great authority.
 He only refused play by the king’s rules when they required Daniel to bow to him as a god.